-To determine appropriate compensation levels for the members of the Board of Directors and of the Executive Management, the Compensation Committee takes into account publicly available information on remuneration for internationally active Swiss Small Cap peer companies classified in the Industry Classification Benchmark (ICB) sector 2730 for Electronic and Electrical Equipment industrial companies.
-The peer group was reviewed in 2019 and consist of: ELMA, Sensirion, Schaffner, Cicor, von Roll and Phoenix Mecano.
-In addition, in relation to the appointment of the new CFO, the Compensation Committee mandated in 2019 the executive search consulting firm Russell Reynolds Associates which provided the company with a fairness opinion on the compensation package proposed for the new CFO.
-This consulting company does not hold any other mandates from Carlo Gavazzi.
-During the financial year 2019/20, no other external advisors were consulted on the determination of the compensation.
+To determine appropriate compensation levels for the members of the Board of Directors and of the Executive Management, the Compensation Committee takes into account publicly available information on remuneration for internationally active Swiss Small Caps peer companies classified in the Industry Classification Benchmark (ICB) sector 2730 for Electronic and Electrical Equipment industrial companies.
+The peer group was reviewed in 2020 and consist of: ELMA, Sensirion, Schaffner, Cicor, von Roll and Phoenix Mecano.

+During the financial year 2020/21, no external advisors were consulted on the determination of the compensation.
 Based on the proposal of the Compensation Committee and subject to its own review, the Board of Directors ultimately decides on the compensation on an annual basis.